 Underneath is the output from a docker group create command.

-docker group create output.
+docker group create output.15. docker history

 This command provides the history of a specified image, helping you understand how it was once created and appearing the image dimension.